yarenty/technology_insights/doc/ml/courses.md

 # top 5 2022 couses

-##3 1.
-Virgilio
+## 1. Virgilio

    Virgilio is dubbed as the new mentor for data science e-learning and aims for everyone to have a chance to learn data science.
 Virgilio also tries to create a path for the learner to have a structured study to avoid overwhelmed confusion during data science study.
    The open-source project was structured with three layers to accommodate everyone's needs.
 The layer was called Paradiso for high-level guide, Purgatorio for entry-level, and Inferno for advanced-level.

-Image by Author
 The learning starts from the Paradiso level where the content is all about the theory and why you should learn data science (no coding at all), for example:
-What are machine learning and the differences between AI Do you need machine learning?
+What are machine learning and the differences between AI

+Do you need machine learning?

 The use cases

-Teaching strategy
-and many more.
+Teaching strategy. and many more.
 Paradiso is the perfect start for people who start their data science journey and understand the field better.

 From the Paradiso level, we move to the Purgatorio level.
 This level would cover the basics of data scientists from the fundamental to the hands-on activity such as:
-Mathematics and Statistic Fundamental
+* Mathematics and Statistic Fundamental
-Programming Python Fundamental
+* Programming Python Fundamental
-Problem definition
+* Problem definition
-Data Exploration
+* Data Exploration
-Machine Learning Training
+* Machine Learning Training
 And many more.
 You would learn everything you need to start in the data science field.
 Don't worry about the structure because Purgatorio also starts from fundamental to more basic usage.

 Finally, the advanced level is the Inferno level, where this part is intended for the advanced user.
 This section would teach you a specific application for data science:
-Time Series
+* Time Series
-Computer Vision
+* Computer Vision
-Natural Language Processing
+* Natural Language Processing

 Additionally, the Inferno level provides learning material for specific data science tools and libraries.
 The list would grow in time, so keep checking out the project.

 Virgilio's project was developed by various core teams and contributors who were experts in the field.
 If you are interested, try to chat with the team here, especially contributing to their cause.

 ## 2. MLCourse

 MLCourse is an open-source project initiative led by Yury Kashnitsky from OpenDataScience to learn more about machine learning where learners could have the perfect balance of theoretical and practical skills.
 Just like the name implies, the MLCourse is a compilation of courses project which we could follow with self-paced.

 However, the courses are slightly intended for people who have basic data science skills such as Python and Math.
 But, it doesn't mean beginners could not try out the courses — their guide is very insightful, after all.
 MLCourse contains ten topics for people to learn which intended to be followed in a structure; they are:

-   EDA with Pandas
+   * EDA with Pandas
-   Visual Data Analysis
+   * Visual Data Analysis
-   Classification, Decision Tree, and K-NN
+   * Classification, Decision Tree, and K-NN
-   Ordinary Least Squares and Linear Model
+   * Ordinary Least Squares and Linear Model
-   Bagging
+   * Bagging
-   Feature Engineering and Feature Selection Unsupervised Analysis
+   * Feature Engineering and Feature Selection
+   * Unsupervised Analysis
-   Optimization
+   * Optimization
-   Time Series
+   * Time Series
-   Gradient Boosting
+   * Gradient Boosting

    Every topic contains an easy-to-follow guide, example notebook, assignment, and video course.

 The downside of MLCourse is that the development stopped in 2019 for the English language (the Russian Language is resurrected in 2022).
 However, the material is still relevant for our current data science field — especially for beginners.

-## 3.ProjectLearn
+## 3. ProjectLearn

 ProjectLearn is an open-source project that provides a curated list of tutorial projects.
 The creator of ProjectLearn aims for more hands-on application learning rather than theoretical, so you could expect to learn a specific skill set rather than a general one.
    ProjectLearn is not specific to data science because you could also learn web, mobile, and game development.
 However, there is a special section for Machine Learning and AI, which is what we want.